Spring Garden Revival

 West Bridgewater Municipal Resources for Sustainable Lawn Care & Community Programs

-Residents and professionals in West Bridgewater can access a range of municipal and educational resources to support sustainable lawn care.
-The UMass Extension and UMass Extension Turf Program offer science-based guidance on turf management, soil health, and IPM.
-The Parks & Recreation Department coordinates with Tree City USA and hosts community workshops on grasscycling and organic lawn care.
-West Bridgewater's Green Communities designation and MVP programs promote energy efficiency and climate adaptation.
-The Massachusetts Audubon Society provides pollinator habitat initiatives, while the Massachusetts Department of Environmental Protection and U.S. Environmental Protection Agency Region 1 offer regulatory and technical support.
+West Bridgewater offers a range of municipal resources to support sustainable lawn care.
+The UMass Extension Turf Program provides science-based guidance on turf management, while Parks & Recreation and the Forestry & Parks Department coordinate community green space maintenance and Tree City USA events.
+Residents can participate in workshops on grasscycling and organic lawn care, and the town’s Green Communities and MVP programs promote environmental stewardship.
+The Massachusetts Audubon Society offers pollinator initiatives and educational resources for homeowners.

 65 North Main Street, West Bridgewater, MA 02379